tomhrr/dale/doc/2-8-concepts-core.md

 all cases, the concept macro being run is something that in turn expands into a series of bindings; for example, `Vector`.

-When multiple instantiations are available for a given call, this will report an error and expand to nothing.
+When multiple equally-preferred instantiations are available for a given call, this will report an error and expand to nothing.
 Disambiguation is achieved by way of the `force` form:

         (instantiate MacroName (force ConceptName Type) ...)

+Disambiguation is not required when an argument implements a concept that refines another concept, and there are instantiations available for both concepts.
+In that case, the instantiation for the former concept will be preferred.

 Each argument to `instantiate` must implement one or more concepts.
 If any argument does not, the expansion will fail with the error